vesla0x1/portfolio/content/coding/sui-marketplace.md

 ## Conclusion
 I had a great time learning Move while participating in this challenge.
 As a suggestion, they could automate the evaluation process of submissions and make payment processing faster, or at least create a better feedback system after submission.

-Besides that, my overall experience with [Overmind.xyz](https://overmind.xyz) was extremely positive.
-They were very attentive.
+Nevertheless, my overall experience with [Overmind.xyz](https://overmind.xyz) was extremely positive.
+They were very attentive, and I really appreciate the idea of an "on-chain resume", besides competing and potentially being rewarded while learning.
 I highly recommend the platform for anyone interested in trying and learning more about blockchain development.
 I assure you that you will have a great time learning.

 ## References
 - [Github repository](https://github.com/vesla0x1/sui-marketplace/)